 Full as I was, I tried some pork and ribs.

 The ribs were the best on Colorado.
 He could sell those ribs in Alabama.
-Or Memphis.
+Maybe not Tuscaloosa, but in Alabama.

 Apparently, however, they had been cooking the meat for many hours off-site and then finished it on the grill.
 The direct heat worked wonders on the ribs, giving them a great char.
 They were flavorful and moist with good texture.
 The pork also was quite good.